openwisp/openwisp-docs/developer/hacking-openwisp-python-django.rst

 ===================================

-In this page we aim to help users and contributors who want to work on the internal code of OpenWISP in the folowing ways:
+In this page we aim to help users and contributors who want to work on the internal code of OpenWISP in the following ways:

-1. by explaining **why OpenWISP uses python and django** as its main technologies for the backend application
+1. by explaining **why OpenWISP uses Python and Django** as its main technologies for the backend application
-2. by introducing some python tools and django extensions which are **extremely useful during development and debugging**.
+2. by introducing some Python tools and Django extensions which are **extremely useful during development and debugging**.

 Why Python?